ANTONINEUTRON/tita_flow/README.md

 # TitaFlow

 TitaFlow is a configurable fundraising protocol built on Solana that enables transparent, milestone-based funding with community governance.
-The platform solves the trust deficit in crowdfunding by ensuring funds are only released when project milestones are verifiably achieved.
+The platform solves the trust deficit in fundraising by ensuring funds are only released when project milestones are verifiably achieved.

 ![TitaFlow Banner](public/logo.png)